m1small/revenium-finops-showcase/QUICKSTART.md

 ======================================================================
 ```

-Then open your browser to **http://localhost:8000** and explore the reports!
+Then open your browser to **http://localhost:8000/viewer/index.html** and explore the reports!

+**Note**: Make sure to include `/viewer/index.html` in the URL to access the report viewer interface.

 ## 📚 What's Next?